particle-iot/docs/src/content/workshops/mesh-101-workshop/mesh-messaging.md

 ![](/assets/images/workshops/mesh-101/03/led.gif)

-:tada: Congratulations, you are now able to send/receive messages to/from the mesh network.
+Congratulations, you are now able to send/receive messages to/from the mesh network.
 Easy, right?
 What could you do to improve this demo?
 Maybe add an LED animation, or trigger events with the button is pressed and released?
 Why not try out a thing or two?

 {{box op="start" cssClass="boxed warningBox"}}
 **Got stuck?**</br>